FeedMapping/Schema/README.md

 By checking all of the loops there is nothing similar to this phenomena.
 It seems like all the numbers are actually set to let this term happen.

-Let's discuss in more detail about the said primes.

 ### [1st Step: Q19(10, 29)](https://eq19.github.io/quantum)

 In term of distribution, these six (6) primes are naturally laid in three (3) forms of 12's multiplication: 5+7=12, 11+13=24 and 17+19=36 where 12+24=36.